Coexisting Kagome and Heavy Fermion Flat Bands in YbCr$_6$Ge$_6$: Discussion

-YCG is a unique system distinguished by the coexistence of two distinct FBs right near $E_{\rm F}$: (i) the KRSs and (ii) the KFB induced by hopping frustration (Figs.\,\ref{fig:kfb-krs}a-b).
-The coexistence of the KRSs and the KFB \red{not only enriches the correlated phase diagram but also stabilizes symmetry-protected Dirac crossings, thereby establishing YCG as a platform for topological heavy fermions.} Notably, the Cr $ d_{z^2}$ orbital, which forms the KFB, exhibits hybridization with the Yb 4$f$ states opening the possibility of a unique interplay between the two different correlated FBs.
+YCG is a unique system distinguished by the coexistence of two distinct FBs right near $E_{\rm F}$: (i) the KRSs and (ii) the KFB induced by hopping frustration (Figs.\,\ref{fig:kfb-krs}a-b). \ykcc{ The coexistence of the KRSs and the KFB not only enriches the correlated phase diagram but also yields filling-tunable weak and strong TKI regimes together with symmetry-protected Dirac crossings, thereby establishing YCG as a platform for topological heavy fermions. } Notably, the Cr $ d_{z^2}$ orbital, which forms the KFB, exhibits hybridization with the Yb 4$f$ states opening the possibility of a unique interplay between the two different correlated FBs.
 When the KFB can be precisely located at $E_{\rm F}$, strong correlation physics can be induced as observed in Ni$_{3}$In system.
 As a result, the temperature scale of the system is suppressed and strange metallic behavior can occur.
 On the other hand, an increase in the density of states at $E_{\rm F}$ may enhance the Kondo hybridization and temperature scales.
 Therefore, it would be interesting to investigate experimentally how the two different energy scales arising from these two distinct FBs manifest.
-For instance, one can tune the KFB position by introducing strain~\cite{Kim2024} or doping to investigate the interplay between two distinct FBs near $E_{\rm F}$, \red{ thereby not only exploring the mutual influence of geometrically frustration-induced KFBs and $f$-orbital KRSs but also providing experimental access to Dirac–Kondo crossings and the characteristic signatures of topological heavy fermions}.
+For instance, one can tune the KFB position by introducing strain~\cite{Kim2024} or doping to investigate the interplay between two distinct FBs near $E_{\rm F}$, \ykcc{thereby not only exploring the mutual influence of geometrically frustration-induced KFBs and $f$-orbital KRSs but also providing experimental access to Dirac--Kondo crossings and to distinct weak and strong TKI regimes across nearby fillings, together with characteristic signatures of topological heavy fermions.}